BradleyCodeU/bradleycodeu.github.io/_apcsp/py/114PyWeightOnPlanets.md

 | Uranus | 	8.69 |
 | Neptune | 	11.15 |

-Create a function called poundsToKilograms(pounds) and a function called kilogramsToPounds(kilograms)
+Create a validNumber function, a function called poundsToKilograms(pounds), and a function called kilogramsToPounds(kilograms)

 When the button is pressed:
 - Collect the user's weight in pounds